Frequently

 How can I submit a design to the Catalog?

-If you’re interested in submitting a design, start by filling out our Designer Intake Form.
-Our team will get back to you with a design prompt and the timeline for a concept design submission.
+If you’re interested in submitting a design, start by reaching out to info@foothillcatalog.org with the subject line “Concept Design Submission.”
+Our team will get back to you with a design prompt.

 Does the Foothill Catalog provide design guidelines?

 Yes!
-Once you fill out the Designer Intake Form, our team will be in touch with a sample lot size, target square footage, local architectural style guide, Altadena’s community standards and zoning guidelines to help you get started.
+Our team will be in touch with a sample lot size, target square footage, local architectural style guide, and the community standards and zoning guidelines of Altadena or the Pacific Palisades to help you get started.

 What happens after the concept design stage?

-If your design is selected to be featured in the Catalog, you may choose to proceed with one of the three Tracks outlined below:
+If your design is selected to be featured in the Catalog, you may choose to move forward under one of the two tracks outlined below:

-3. Independent Design Track (Architects only): The Designer carries a conceptual design through Permitting and is responsible for their own consultant team.
-The Designer retains ownership over The Work, which is featured in the Catalog if it aligns with The Foundation's standards.
+The Designer advances the concept design through permitting and is responsible for assembling and managing their own consultant team, along with costs associated with permitting.
+The Designer retains full ownership & liability of the Work, which may be featured alongside the Foothill Catalog if it aligns with The Foundation’s standards.
+Inclusion in the Catalog does not constitute an endorsement of the Architect’s professional services by TFCF.

 What is the compensation structure?